joneshshrestha/YTS-telegram-bot/README.md

-# IMDB Telegram Bot
+# YTS Telegram Bot
-Keep you updated with popular IMDB movies.
+Keep you updated with popular YTS movies.